 To prevent or address homelessness, each year, the City of Garden Grove receives funding under the Emergency Solutions Grant (ESG) from the U.S. Department of Housing and Urban Development (HUD) and allocates resources to sub-recipients to operate emergency shelters and transitional shelters, and provide essential social services for families and individuals.

-Be Well Garden Grove Mobile Crisis Response Unit
+Be Well OC in Garden Grove Mobile Response Unit

-To sign up for news about the Be Well Garden Grove Mobile Crisis Response Unit and to learn more about what the City of Garden Grove is doing to end homelessness, please consider joining the GG Coalition to End Homelessness by visiting https://ggcity.org/endhomelessness/join-the-coalition
+To sign up for news about the Be Well OC in Garden Grove and to learn more about what the City of Garden Grove is doing to end homelessness, please consider joining the GG Coalition to End Homelessness by visiting https://ggcity.org/endhomelessness/join-the-coalition